 ON JULY 8th-9th we commemorate the Ascension and Consecration of Hadrian — when he became master of the world after years of worrying and waiting.
-Hadrian was declared Emperor by the Legions when Trajan died suddenly while campaigning in Parthia on August 8th, 117.
+Hadrian was declared Emperor by the Legions when Trajan died suddenly while campaigning in Parthia on August 8th, 117 ... and nearly a year later, on July 9th, 118 AD, he formally became Emperor of Rome.

 In this illustration, you see Hadrian entering the Roman Forum at the height of his power.
 Standing behind him in the chariot is Antinous saying: "Respice post te!
 Hominem te esse memento!
 Memento mori!": "Look behind you!
 Remember that you are a man!
 Remember that you'll die!"